The extreme Lampshading

 , making it even more enormous and overbuilt.
 A Skyscraper City is when the city seems to consist entirely of skyscrapers that rival the construction of Dubai (and then some) but the Layered Metropolis

-is when the city planners went even further by adding more streets, and even buildings, very far above the city.
+is when the city planners went even further by adding more streets, and even buildings, very far (or sometimes not that far) above the city.
 This tends to go hand in hand with Under City

 , for some reason.
 Probably the aesthetic.

 Maybe they realized how inconvenient it might be to take an elevator down a hundred stories or so, cross the street, then go back up the other building's elevator.
 Or they might have been worried about wiring, plumbing, or public transportation.
 Exactly how people take the car to these levels or get plumbing that high up will almost never be addressed, and similar questions as those raised by the Skyscraper City

 are also rarely addressed-such as the population needed, the construction methods, or how any of this is structurally sound.

 where the rich will always be a majority on the top, and the lower classes will have the bottom.
 Which presents an intriguing dichotomy as one neighbourhood becomes slowly overshadowed by another level, and thus more unfashionable.
 Similarly to the Skyscraper City, If the issue of population is brought up, it will usually be in a dystopian setting where overpopulation plagues the planet or at least big cities.